Mikaelcope/Nicoding_2.0/README.md

 * As seen in the image below, you can search for books by title or by author, by using the search bar.
 * When you search, cards will be returned with book information on them.
 * Click the "add to bookshelf button" to add books to you bookshelf

 ![search](/public/search.png)

 * When you click the "More Info" button a model will appear with further book information.

  ![search-modal](/public/search-modal.png)

 # BOOK TINDER

  ![book-tinder ](/public/book-tinder.png)

 * If your not sure what book or author you're looking for you can also find new books by playing "Book Tinder".
 * To start, click on an icon for the category of your choice.
 * Then swipe left and right to toggle through book cards.
 * Clicking the i icon will being up a modal with more information.
 * Clicking the book icon will add the book to your bookshelf.

-# BOOKSHELF
+# BOOKCASE

  ![bookshelf](/public/bookshelf.png)

 * Clicking on the bookcase tab in the nav bar will bring you to your bookcase , where you can view all your added books.